Humac – THE 2026 TRAVEL GUIDE

 Take a guided tour

 Our recommendation to experience the best of Humac is to explore with an experienced local guide.
-Your guide will lead you down an old stone cart path, past overgrown vineyards and lavender fields, pointing out native plants and their uses in folk medicine all along the way to Grapčeva Cave.
+Your half-day tour will lead you down an old stone cart path, past overgrown vineyards and lavender fields, pointing out native plants and their uses in folk medicine all along the way to Grapčeva Cave.
 Inside, your guide will explain the true cultural and archaeological significance of the site.
-Head back for your guided tour of Humac village, with included access to the small ethnographic museum, church, and ancient herb distillery which are otherwise closed to visitors.

 Where to eat in Humac